alyssafroment/credit-risk-modelling/README.md

 - default_in_oct - target feature, default payment (1=yes, 0=no)

 ## Models
-Logistic Regression – Basic linear model for classification Random Forest – Ensemble of decision trees, tuned to improve recall XGBoost – Gradient boosting model, tuned for best performance in capturing defaulters
+- Logistic Regression – Basic linear model for classification
+- Random Forest – Ensemble of decision trees, hyperparameters tuned to improve recall
+- XGBoost – Gradient boosting model, hyperparameters tuned for best performance in capturing defaulters

 ## Key Findings
 - Hyperparameter tuning improved both Random Forest and XGBoost model recall, which is critical for identifying clients at risk of default.